Owning a chinchilla is a fantastic experience.

 In the beginning, you don’t need to overdo the length of time that you are holding your chinchilla.

+Simply pick it up, bond with it, draw it near your chest, and pet it.
 After a few short minutes, place them back down or back inside of their cage.

 Do this repeatedly until it begins not being an issue whatsoever for your chinchilla to be held and picked up.